 Does Elevation offer solar monitoring?

 - Yes, we do.
 Depending on the inverter that you choose, you will receive monitoring that corresponds with that manufacturing model.
-We also offer our Elevation Smart Monitor that allows you to track both solar system production and appliance-level consumption for your home in real-time.
+We also offer a Curb Energy Monitoring System that allows you to track both solar system production and appliance-level consumption for your home in real-time.

 Will I always have a utility bill?